Frequently Asked Questions

 How long does it take to repair my machine?

-This varies widely depending on the time of the year, how many machines we have in the shop and what exactly your machine needs; it’s always best to call or email for our current turn-around time before sending your machine in.
+This varies widely depending on the time of the year, how many machines we have in the shop and what exactly your machine needs; you can always call or email to check on our current turn-around time before sending your machine in.

 How much does it cost to repair my machine?